BlueBrain/sonata-extension/source/sonata_config.rst

    biophysical_neuron_models_dir   Optional    Path to the template HOC files defining the E-Model.
                                                There must be one defined for `biophysical` node populations.
-                                               This is used in concatenation with the `model_template` property (see :doc:`sonata_tech`) to retrieve the path the the actual HOC file.
+                                               This is used in concatenation with the `model_template` property (see :doc:`sonata_tech`) to retrieve the path the the actual HOC file. vasculature_file                Optional    Path to the .h5 file containing the vasculature morphology.
+                                               Only for `vasculature` node populations where it is mandatory. vasculature_mesh                Optional    Path to the .obj file containing the mesh of a vasculature morphology.
+                                               Only for `vasculature` node populations where it is mandatory. end_feet_area                   Optional    Path to the .h5 representing end feet meshes.
+                                               Only for `endfoot` edge populations where it is mandatory.
    =============================== =========== ====================================

 alternate_morphologies